j0r1/GRALE2/pygrale/doc/source/grale_editor.rst

 Double click point/match point: allows to edit point group name or match point name

+Double click on one of a set of selected points: create triangulation

 Double click elsewhere:
  - If FITS layer active: center on that point
  - If image layer active: match image to visible FITS layer